brenoocanha/python-automations/pdf-combiner/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-For more details, create a LICENSE file in the project with the license text.
+See the [LICENSE](LICENSE) file for details.

 ---